 "... derived new instruments of intelligence, ... and became new lords of the Earth."

 Finally, the period of great change typically climaxes with a period of "revolution" - a series of social wars seeking equilibrium between the newly divided haves and have-nots.
 Think of World War I and II for the Industrial Age.

-The damage and destruction that accompanies significant change thins the unadaptable, fertilizes evolutionary adjustment, and sprouts hearty new growth for humanity's next stage of evolvement.
+The damage and destruction that accompanies the adjustment period thins the unadaptable, fertilizes evolutionary adjustment, and eventually sprouts hearty growth for humanity's next stage of evolvement.

 Eventually, the divider between humanity's next generations of haves and have-nots is defined by self-initiative and drive for new wisdom and sensibilities, and with "new instruments of intelligence" to guide successful thought and decision making in the future.

 The transition to the digital era will cause disruption and aftermath exponentially more significant than the Industrial Revolution.
 Evolutionary adjustments will redefine borders, laws, economies, militaries, and the totality of society today.
 Economic and quality of life damages will be shared generously - individually and collectively.
 We should prepare for a long season of bubbling chaos and social disruption ahead, before reaching a tipping point of revolutionary correction and a tilt toward equilibrium once again.

 Survival and success in the new Digital Age require modern sensibilities, many not yet taught at home or in school.
 And in most cases, business and government are painfully behind nurturing culture-wide adaptation.
 For many organizations, "change management" still resides in the soft categories of HR.

 The existential challenge of our day is meeting the rapidly increasing demands of cyber-related complexities and risks.
 Everyday life in the Digital Age requires new critical thinking skills to wisely discern, decide, and find one's way to the right side of evolution's emerging divide.

 The Weaponization of Our Stuff